Bumble Bee Vs Honey Bee Vs Wasp

 Nesting

 Honey bees also live in a man-made nest that is in a beehive that beekeepers use to keep bees.
 Whereas Bumble bees create their nest close to the ground and underground.
-They like to create their nest in rocks, holo cavities, below piles of leaves, grass, etc.
+They like to create their nest in rocks, hollow cavities, below piles of leaves, grass, etc.

-Honey bee has a larger colony so their nest is also larger than bumble bee and wasp nest.
-In a honey bee colony, there are a few thousand to more than 60,000 members depending on its size.
+Honey bee has a larger colony, so their nest is also larger than bumblebee and wasp nest.
+In a honey bee colony, there are a few thousand to more than 60,000 members, depending on its size.

 Whereas a bumble bee colony contains only a few hundred.
 The wasp colony can be smaller or sometimes even larger than the honey bee colony.